 20. Try New Exercises

-Adding some diversity to your training sessions will have a huge impact on how motivated you are and you will see some exceptional results.
+Adding some diversity to your training sessions will have a huge impact on how to stay motivated and you will see some exceptional results.